-Flexibility is the defining term for the electricity market of tomorrow: Helen Steiniger describes the way from the inflexible concepts of the past to the dynamic electricity markets of the future.
+Flexibility is the defining principle of tomorrow's electricity market: Helen Steiniger analyses the transition from inflexible concepts of the past to the dynamic electricity markets of the future.

-Traditionally, the so-called merit order was intended to deliver control reserve power to the network at the lowest possible cost.
-In this paradigm, load was assumed as given and the supply was continuously adjusted to meet the demand.
+Traditionally, the so-called merit order was intended to deliver reserve power to the network at the lowest possible cost.
+In this paradigm, load was assumed as given and supply was continuously adjusted to meet demand.
 Base load plants, usually large coal/lignite-fired or nuclear units, ran flat and covered the minimum load throughout the year.
-To meet hourly, daily and seasonal demands, midrange units were dispatched for short periods.
+To meet hourly, daily and seasonal demand, mid-range units were dispatched for short periods.

-Nowadays, in places like Germany, Denmark, California etc., renewables, especially solar and wind, comprise more than half of the total generation on many days and hours.
-But they must be utilized when they are available – otherwise the low-cost, carbon-free electricity is wasted.
+Nowadays, in places like Germany, Denmark, California etc., renewables, especially solar and wind, comprise more than half of total generation on many days and hours.
+But they must be utilized when they are available – otherwise their low-cost, carbon-free electricity is wasted.

 This article reflects about a radically different operating and dispatching paradigm: Instead of taking load as given, why not assume that demand and supply are flexible and can be adjusted to dance together, rather than forcing one to follow the other?